uber/kraken/README.md

 For information about how to configure and use Kraken, please refer to the [documentation](docs/CONFIGURATION.md).

 # Comparison With Other Projects

+## BitTorrent

+The P2P part of Kraken is similar to a traditional BitTorrent network, but not exactly the same.
+We started Kraken using BitTorrent protocol, but changed it later for easier integration with storage solutions and various performance optimizations.

+The problem Kraken is trying to solve is slightly different with what BitTorrent was designed for.
+Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpreditable environment, so it needs to punish bad behaviors and tries to preserve more copies of scarce data.

+Despite the differences, we re-examine Kraken's protocol from time to time, and if it's feasible, we hope to make it compatible with BitTorrent again.

 ## Dragonfly from Alibaba